 In proctocolectomy, the large intestine and rectum are removed, leaving the lower end of the small intestine (the ileum).
-The doctor sews the anus closed and makes a small opening called a stoma in the skin of the lower abdomen.
-The surgical procedure to create the stoma (or any other artificial opening) is called an ostomy.
+The doctor sews the anus closed and makes a small opening called a stoma in the skin of the lower belly.
+The surgery to create the stoma (or any other artificial opening) is called an ostomy.

 The ileum is connected to the stoma, creating an opening to the outside of the body.
 The surgery that creates the opening to the intestine is called an ileostomy.

-Stool empties into a small plastic pouch called an ostomy bag that is applied to the skin around the stoma.
+Stool empties into a small plastic pouch called an ostomy bag.
+The bag is applied to the skin around the stoma.

 What To Expect

 Most people stay in the hospital for a few days to a week.

 The main use of this surgery is for inflammatory bowel disease.
 It may be used in several situations, such as when medicines don't help ulcerative colitis or Crohn's disease, or when holes form in the large intestine.